Breast Reconstruction | Washington DC

-If you or someone you care about is considering reconstruction of the breast, we hope this breast reconstruction information will be helpful to you.
-Although this web site is not a substitute for a full office consultation with a plastic surgeon, we hope it gives you an overview of your options for Post-Mastectomy Breast Reconstruction and what you can expect in terms of surgical procedures and long-term results.
+If you or someone you care about is considering breast reconstruction, we hope this information will be helpful to you.
+Although not a substitute for a full office consultation with a plastic surgeon, it provides an overview of your options for post-mastectomy breast reconstruction in the Washington DC area and what you can expect in terms of surgical procedures and long-term results.

 Having a mastectomy for breast cancer can be a traumatic experience.
 We want to make sure you are aware of all the options available for restoration of the breasts and to reassure you about the positive results and benefits of breast reconstruction.

-Most women who have had a mastectomy and are in otherwise good health, are candidates for breast reconstruction.
+Most women who have had a mastectomy and are in otherwise good health are candidates for breast reconstruction.
+Your cancer surgeon and plastic surgeon will work together to choose the technique that will achieve the best results in terms of safety and aesthetics.
 Factors that influence the selection of a reconstruction technique include:

 - The type of mastectomy performed

 - Whether or not you have already had mastectomy

 - Your age

 - Location and quality of the surgical scar

 - Quality of the chest wall skin and muscle